Most interesting landmarks of Guatemala

 Among the other highlights could be mentioned:

 - Renaissance and Baroque churches – some of the oldest churches in America.

 - Volcanoes and volcano related features.

-- Ecosystems – this mountainous country has huge diversity of interesting ecosystems – from mangrove forests to cloud forests, pine forests and scrublands in the mountains.
+- Ecosystems – this mountainous country has huge diversity of interesting ecosystems – from mangrove forest to cloud forests, pine forest and scrublands in the mountains.
 Here live hundreds of species of animals and plants, which are not met outside the country.